bitsauce/Carla-ppo/README.md

 - Python 3.6
 - [CARLA 0.9.5](https://github.com/carla-simulator/carla/tree/0.9.5) (may also work with later versions)
     - Our code expects the CARLA python API to be installed and available through `import carla`.
 TODO: instructions on installing the .egg file
+    - Note that the map we use, Town07, may not be include by default when running `make package`.
+Add `+MapsToCook=(FilePath="/Game/Carla/Maps/Town07")` to `Unreal/CarlaUE4/Config/DefaultGame.ini` before running `make package` to solve this.
 - [TensorFlow for GPU](https://www.tensorflow.org/) (we have used version 1.13, may work with later versions)
 - [OpenAI gym](https://github.com/openai/gym)
 - A GPU with at least 4 GB VRAM (we used a GeForce GTX 970)